PineAPPL

 After the installation the script will check whether certain environment variables are set correctly and will complain if this is not the case.
 Read and follow the instructions of the script.

-If you want to build the CAPI from source instead, you first need to
+If you want to build the CAPI from its sources instead, you first need to

 1. Install Rust, see the instructions below.